 Join us for this research seminar sponsored by John W. McCormack Graduate School of Policy and Global Studies, Department of Public Policy and Public Affairs.

-The McCormack Graduate School for Policy and Global Studies are now offering two options for studying gender and policy!
+The McCormack Graduate School for Policy and Global Studies is now offering two options for studying gender and policy.

 - A Conversation With Stacy Malone About Victims’ Rights

 GLPP Alumna Stacy Malone, Class of 2007, is executive director of the Victim Rights Law Center.
 Her career trajectory began with her State House internship while a student in UMass Boston’s Gender, Leadership and Public Policy graduate certificate program.